Audi TT

-The Audi TT is a series of 2-door production sports cars and convertibles, made by Audi since 1998, in its third generation since 2014.
-The first two generations were assembled by Audi's Hungarian subsidiary, one of the world's biggest engine making plants, using bodyshells manufactured and painted at Audi's Ingolstadt plant and parts made entirely by the Hungarian factory for the third generation.
+The Audi TT is a sports car manufactured and marketed by Audi from 1998 to 2023 across three generations.
+Its bodystyles included a coupé with a 2+2 seating arrangement and a two-seater roadster.
+For each of its three generations, the TT has been based on consecutive generations of Volkswagen's "Group A" platforms, starting with its "PQ34" fourth generation.
+The TT shares powertrain and suspension layouts with its platform mates, including the Audi A3, like a transversely mounted front-engine, powering front-wheel drive or four-wheel drive, and fully independent suspension using MacPherson struts in front.

-For each of its three generations, the TT has been available as a 2+2 coupé and as a two-seater roadster based on consecutive generations of Volkswagen's "Group A" platforms, starting with its 'PQ34' fourth generation.
-Born from this platform, the Audi TT shares powertrain and suspension layouts with its siblings, including the Audi A3, like a transversely mounted front-engine, powering front-wheel drive or four-wheel drive, and fully independent suspension using MacPherson struts in front.
+The TT's first two generations were assembled by Audi's Hungarian subsidiary, one of the world's largest engine manufacturing plants, using bodyshells manufactured and painted at Audi's Ingolstadt plant and parts made entirely by the Hungarian factory for the third generation.
+The last of the 662,762 Audi TTs was manufactured in November 2023.

-Origins
+Design

-The styling of the Audi TT began in the spring of 1994 at the Volkswagen Group Design Center in California.
+Styling of the Audi TT began in the spring of 1994 at the Volkswagen Group Design Center in California.
 The TT was first shown as a concept car at the 1995 Frankfurt Motor Show.
 The design is credited to J Mays and Freeman Thomas, with Hartmut Warkuss, Peter Schreyer, Martin Smith and Romulus Rost contributing to the interior design.